 4. Great for teeth whitening and oral hygiene

-Activated charcoal is mildly abrasive and may help remove surface stains from your teeth.
+This powder is a mildly abrasive and may help remove surface stains from your teeth.
 It also promotes a healthy PH balance in the mouth, thus promoting oral hygiene, preventing bad breath, gum disease, and cavities.

-Using charcoal toothpaste is the easiest way to use it for teeth whitening.
+Using it is the easiest way to use it for teeth whitening.
 It’s generally gentle at removing teeth stains compared to other teeth whiteners that might cause damage to the enamel.

 Charcoal-containing toothpaste may also be beneficial at preventing stain recurrence after professional cleaning and stain removal.